How to Protect Seniors from Scams: A Simple Guide for Families

 - Post-traumatic stress

-Federal cybersecurity experts report rising digital threats targeting seniors’ devices and accounts.
-Security software and monitoring systems provide crucial protection against evolving scam tactics.
+Digital threats targeting seniors' devices and accounts are rising.
+Security software and monitoring systems help protect against evolving scams.

 Installing security software